manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 {{!RFC3344}} and {{!RFC3775}} 3GPP GTP-based architecture {{TS29.274}}, both
 based on tunnelling and encapsulation.

-With the growth of new usages such as mobile video, AR/VR or vehicular networking, mobile networks are more challenged than ever, and the currently cetnralized architectures are showing their limits in terms of performance and scalability.
-The recent years have seen interesting efforts (cfr.
-DMM WG at IETF) aiming at optimizing existing protocols by means of distribution of the data plane at the netork edge.
-Also, there is an ongoing liaison between IETF and  3GPP to explore newly defined protocol candidates for 5G architecture.
+With the deployments of novel applications such as mobile video, AR/VR or vehicular networking, mobile networks are more challenged than ever, and the currently centralized architectures show limitations in terms of performance and scalability.

-There is an agreement of what should be the key design principles of this next generation mobile network, such as the separation of control and data planes, the unification of different networks with mobility now being a first class citizen, the simplication and the avoidance of tunnels and central anchors.
-In addition, the choice of the design shall be influenced by the evolution possibilities it offers in term of traffic engineering and new usages such as virtualization, mobile-edge computing etc.

 One identified difficulty in proposing mobility models in IP lies in the semantic overloading of IP addresses which are both host identifiers, and